-Last updated on March 20, 2024
+Last updated on September 19, 2025

 Vishgraz, the Doomhive | Illustration by Andrew Mar

 Infect is a very powerful archetype to play in Commander.
-Instead of having to deal 40 damage or mill 99 cards to take out an opponent, you only need to give them 10 poison counters.
+Instead of having to deal 40 damage or mill 90+ cards to take out one opponent, you only need to give them 10 poison counters.
 This makes infect one of the quickest and nastiest ways to win a game of Commander.
 You might not win many friends, but an infect deck is certainly a good way to win a game.

 When it comes to choosing the right infect commander, color identity is important.
 Infect isn’t represented equally across the five colors of Magic, so you’ll want to make sure you’re including at least green or black in your commander’s color identity.
 Blue can also be helpful because it has plenty of good proliferate cards, and white got some good toxic creatures in Phyrexia: All Will Be One that could be helpful.
 Red isn’t as helpful in an infect deck, but its combat tricks can be a good way to distribute some extra poison counters.

-I’ve put together what I think are the best commanders to use for an infect deck.
-Not all of these have infect themselves: in fact many don’t.
+In fact, many don’t.
 However, their color identities and abilities synergize very well with infect, making them your best options.
 If you think of a great infect commander that I left off the list, I’d love to hear your ideas in the comments!

 What Are Infect Commanders in MTG?